Activities For Children, Tuscany & Umbria

 Finally, even children will enjoy looking at Luca Signorelli’s frescoes in the Duomo, they depict scenes from the Book of Revelations showing skeletons rising from the ground and demons torturing and carrying away the damned.

-There are several thermal baths in Tuscany, the nearest to our area are Rapolano Terme and San Crescentino dei Bagni (free).
+There are several thermal baths in Tuscany, the nearest to our area are Rapolano Terme and San Casciano dei Bagni (free).
 On a hot day the pools below Bagno Vignoni are good as they are not particularly warm.
+In Umbria there is a spa (indoor) near Città di Castello called Terme Fontecchio.

 Water Slide, Umbertide Pool